NidhinPPramod/BUS_BUDDY_MakeATon/README.md

 Project overview: CAMPUSGO simplifies the management of institutional bus services, creating a seamless experience for institutions, bus drivers, and passengers.
 By offering real-time bus tracking, secure payment options, driver-admin features, it empowers users to plan their journey better and stay informed about bus timings, late schedules, and cancellations.
 It is a web application that enhances the efficiency and user-friendlyness of bus services within the campus.

 Team Members:
-Sai Krishna
+1.Sai Krishna
-Nidhin P Pramod
+2.Nidhin P Pramod
-Praveen Benny
+3.Praveen Benny
-Neethika Sumesh
+4.Neethika Sumesh

 Link: